nodeset-org/constellation/README.md

    - Holds references to all protocol contracts and manages role mechanisms.

 10. **FundRouter.sol**
-    - Manages deposits and distributes them to vaults and distributors.
+    - Manages protocol asset routing between vaults and other distributors.

 11. **WETHVault.sol**
     - An ERC4626 vault for WETH tokens, managing deposits, withdrawals, and rewards distribution.